oddessentials/test-fixtures/instructions.md

 * Adding a readable slug (`.../task-001-is-even/`) is recommended.
 * `repo/` is included only when a scenario requires source files.
 * fixtures/zero-change/task-001-is-even/* is already completed and serves as a template for new tasks.
+* Documentation-only or comment-only patches are explicitly permitted when the architect clearly requests documentation improvements (e.g., TSDoc, README updates, inline comments).
+Such patches remain subject to all other rules: minimal, atomic, no forbidden paths, no runtime behavior changes.

 ---